64

-Squeals of delight filled our home while our kindergartener worked played with this delightful Sight Word Cloud activity.
-Not just from her as she squished her fingers into the clouds.
+Squeals of delight filled our home while our kindergartener worked and played with this delightful Sight Word Clouds activity.
+Not just from her as she squished her fingers into the sight word clouds.
 But from all of her sisters who couldn’t resist watching in amazement.

 I saw the idea on I Can Teach My Child when her picture popped up on Pinterest.
 She used the idea to review the alphabet.